josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

 Duration: 20 minutes

-In this exercise, you will create an Azure Data Factory pipeline to copy data (.CSV files) from an on-premises server (Lab VM) to Azure Blob Storage.
+In this exercise, you will create an Azure Data Factory pipeline to copy data (.CSV files) from an on-premises server (your machine) to Azure Blob Storage.
 The goal of the exercise is to demonstrate data movement from an on-premises location to Azure Storage (via the Integration Runtime).

 ### Task 1: Create copy pipeline using the Copy Data Wizard